-What does VAT mean?
+What does VAT (Value Added Tax) mean?

-When a person purchases a certain kind of product, a special tax is added at every stage where a certain amount of ‘value is added’ to the product, as well as at the final sale of that particular item.
+When a person purchases a certain kind of product, a special tax is added at every stage wherever a certain amount of ‘value is added’ to the product, as well as at the final sale of that particular item.
 This tax falls under the category of indirect tax because it is paid by the taxpayer to the Government indirectly through the producers of various goods and services.

 The basic concept of VAT was originally proposed by Dr. Wilhelm von Siemens who was an industrialist of German origin.
 This proposal was laid down in the year 1918 but was adopted years later on 10th April 1954 by Maurice Laure who was the Joint Director of the France Tax Authority, the Direction Generale des Impots.
 Based on the calculative data of 2014, a total of 160 countries out of 193 countries employ VAT system.
 This number includes all the members of the Organisation for Economic Co-operation and Development (OECD) only including the United States.

-VAT, falling under indirect tax, is payable to the Government only through the manufacturers of various goods and services.
+VAT, that falls under indirect tax, is payable to the Government only through the manufacturers of various goods and services.
 As it is not a type of direct tax, a proper and precise calculation of VAT for a transparent tax payment procedure becomes important.

 VAT = OUTPUT TAX – INPUT TAX

-Now after selling food that was made using those raw materials, he was able to earn a total of Rs.
-2,00,000.
-If we consider the total output tax to be 10% of the earnings, then the total output tax becomes 10% of 2, 00,000, that is, 20,000.
+Now after selling food that was made using those raw materials, he was able to earn a total of ₹ 2,00,000.
+If we consider the total output tax to be 10% of the earnings, then the total output tax becomes 10% of ₹ 2, 00,000, that is ₹ 20,000.
 So, we can easily ascertain the total VAT payable by Raju by deducting the input tax from output tax.
-Therefore, VAT= 20,000-10,000, that is Rs.
-10,000.
+Therefore, VAT= 20,000-10,000, that is ₹ 10,000.

 We all know that VAT system is not a voluntary tax system, but still it holds a special importance in the tax payment structure.
 It raises a total of about one fifths of the tax revenue collected globally.
 It is a multi-stage tax that is imposed at various stages of purchase and sale of goods and services.
 The different features of VAT system are as follows:

 - As VAT is imposed at different levels of purchase and sale of goods and services, any chances of errors are eradicated.

 - Through the transparent tax payment process, the chance of tax evasion on the part of the taxpayer becomes almost zero.

 - Like for example, refrigerator under different brand names will be taxed on the same levels as they fall under the same category.

 - Any kind of tax fraud is completely avoided as this is a multi-stage tax system and the goods are taxed even at the smallest levels.

 - VAT when applied uniformly forms a large part of the revenue collection.

 - A total of 160 countries out of 193 follow the VAT system for taxation.

 - VAT keeps a thorough check on all the transactions that take place, thus the tax payment process becomes more efficient as well as easy.